-How to Get Your Vanilla Cupcake Just Right
+How to Get Your Vanilla Cupcakes Just Right

 Getting vanilla cupcakes perfectly fluffy, moist, and flavorful isn’t as tricky as it seems, but a few expert tips can make all the difference.